CuckooEXE/MouseTrap/README.md

 ...     print(host)
 ```

-Finally, I noticed when I clicked the name of a computer in the app, there was some sort of handshake that occured over TCP port 1978 (I wonder if that's the dev's birthday?).
+Finally, I noticed when I clicked the name of a computer in the app, there was some sort of handshake that occured over TCP port 1978.

 ![TCP Handshake](imgs/tcp_handshake.png)